Catechin: Adverse events

-Catechins from green tea can be hepatotoxic and the European Food Safety Authority has recommended not to exceed 800 mg/d.
+Catechins from green tea can be hepatotoxic and the European Food Safety Authority has recommended not to exceed 800 mg per day.

 Other

 One limited meta-analysis showed that increasing consumption of green tea and its catechins to seven cups per day provided a small reduction in prostate cancer.

 Nanoparticle methods are under preliminary research as potential delivery systems of catechins.

 Botanical effects

 Catechins released into the ground by some plants may hinder the growth of their neighbors, a form of allelopathy.
 Centaurea maculosa, the spotted knapweed often studied for this behavior, releases catechin isomers into the ground through its roots, potentially having effects as an antibiotic or herbicide.
 One hypothesis is that it causes a reactive oxygen species wave through the target plant's root to kill root cells by apoptosis.
 Most plants in the European ecosystem have defenses against catechin, but few plants are protected against it in the North American ecosystem where Centaurea maculosa is an invasive, uncontrolled weed.

 Catechin acts as an infection-inhibiting factor in strawberry leaves.
 Epicatechin and catechin may prevent coffee berry disease by inhibiting appressorial melanization of Colletotrichum kahawae.